-In order to comply with PRC laws and regulations limiting foreign ownership of or imposing conditions on value-added telecommunication services, internet, value-added telecommunication-based online advertising, online audio and video services and mobile application distribution businesses, we operate our internet platform and conduct our value-added telecommunication-based online advertising, online audio and video services and mobile application distribution businesses through our affiliated entities in China by means of contractual arrangements.
-We have entered into certain exclusive agreements with the affiliated entities through our subsidiaries, which obligate them to absorb a majority of the risk of loss and receive a majority of the residual returns from the affiliated entities' activities.
-In addition, we have entered into certain agreements with the affiliated entities and the nominee shareholders of affiliated entities.
+In order to comply with PRC laws and regulations limiting foreign ownership of or imposing conditions on value-added telecommunication-based online advertising, online audio and video services and mobile application distribution businesses, we operate our internet platform and conduct our value-added telecommunication-based online advertising, online audio and video services and mobile application distribution businesses through our affiliated entities in China by means of contractual arrangements.
+We have entered into certain exclusive agreements with the affiliated entities through our subsidiaries, which obligate us to absorb losses of the affiliated entities that could potentially be significant to them or entitle us to receive economic benefits from the affiliated entities that could potentially be significant to them or entitle us to certain agreements with the affiliated entities and the nominee shareholders of affiliated entities, which enable us to direct the activities that most significantly affect the economic performance of the affiliated entities.
 Based on these contractual arrangements, we consolidate the affiliated entities as required by ASC topic 810, Consolidation, because we hold all the variable interests of the affiliated entities and are the primary beneficiary of the affiliated entities.
 We will reconsider the initial determination of whether a legal entity is a consolidated affiliated entity upon certain events listed in ASC 810-10-35-4 occurred.
 We will also continuously reconsider whether we are the primary beneficiary of our affiliated entities as facts and circumstances change.
 See "Item 3.
 Key Information-D. Risk Factors-Risks Related to Our Corporate Structure."